jeshraghian/snntorch/docs/snntorch.rst

       net = Net().to(device)

-      for steps in range(num_steps):
+      for step in range(num_steps):
-         syn1, mem1, spk1, syn2, mem2, spk2 = net(data_it.view(batch_size, -1), syn1, mem1, spk1, syn2, mem2)

-* Add example of hidden_init=True
+         spk_out, mem_out = net(data.view(batch_size, -1))

+Setting the hidden states to instance variables is necessary for calling the backpropagation methods available in :mod:`snntorch.backprop`.

-* Whenever a neuron is instantiated, it is added as an item to the class variable ``LIF.instances``.
+Whenever a neuron is instantiated, it is added as a list item to the class variable :mod:`LIF.instances`.
+This helps the functions in `snntorch.backprop` keep track of what neurons are being used in the network, and when they must be detached from the computation graph.

-* Each neuron has the option to inhibit other neurons within the same layer from firing.
+Each neuron has the option to inhibit other neurons within the same layer from firing.
 This can be invoked by setting ``inhibition=True`` when instantiating the neuron layer.

-The batch size must also be passed as an argument.
+.. warning:: invoking ``inhibition=True`` requires ``batch_size`` to also be passed as an argument to the neuron.

 .. automodule:: snntorch